foursquare/twofishes/README.md

 On a beefy AWS box, apachebench, running the same query over and over claims we can do 250 concurrent connections at 1500qps with sub-200ms latency @ 95%ile.
 There's a terrible drop-off in 98th percentile latency -- 3-4s.
 This might be java GC pauses, though I don't see terrible GC in profiling.
 Also, this workload is unrealistic.

-httpperf lets us better control qps but not concurrentcy (why are the two major http benchmarking tools complementary with a gap between them?).
+httpperf lets us better control qps but not concurrency (why are the two major http benchmarking tools complementary with a gap between them?).
 On a more randomized workload, httperf shows says we can do 500qps with a median connection time of 4.5ms and an average response time of 8.9ms.

 Future
 ======